cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 **_Hint: Please substitute the place holders below <...> by proper values !_**

-for the new location of the Postgresql database files: `/var/lib/postgresql/data/pgdata` and save the **Configmap** spec under the filename `ads-db-configmap.yaml` in folder `k8s-bulletinboard/ads`.
+- Save the **Configmap** spec under the filename `ads-app-configmap-files.yaml` in folder `k8s-bulletinboard/ads`.
 Do not forget to specify proper labels for component and module !

-- Now call `kubectl apply -f ads-db-configmap.yaml` to create the **Configmap**.
+- Now call `kubectl apply -f ads-app-configmap-files.yaml` to create the **Configmap**.
-- xx
-- xx

-kubectl apply -f ads-app-configmap-envs.yaml kubectl apply -f ads-app-configmap-files.yaml

 ## Step 2: Configmap for Environment variables